 You are probably experienced with real estate taxes if you own a house.
-However, you might even call them personal property taxes since the words have become synonymous.
-Importantly, many people are unaware that the two taxes are not the same.
-Therefore, this article provides the details to clarify the confusion of both of them.
+However, you might call them personal property taxes since the words have become synonymous.
+Notably, many people are unaware that the two taxes are different.
+Therefore, this article provides the details to clarify the confusion between them.

 List of Contents